MicrosoftDocs/visualstudio-docs/subscriptions/vs-code-magazine.md

 4. You'll be redirected to the CODE Magazine landing page.
 Select your country and choose how you'd like to receive the magazine.
 > [!NOTE]
 > Visual Studio Dev Essentials members have access to the digital subscription only.
-5. Based on your selections, you see a note showing the price of your subscription along with the amount of the coupon that's been applied.
+5. Based on your selections, you'll see a note showing the price of your subscription along with the amount of the coupon that's been applied.
 > [!NOTE]
 > For print subscriptions:
 > - Subscribers outside the United States may incur shipping charges.